Steve McManaman: Real Madrid

-1999–2000: Early success
+1999–2000: Champions League victory

-On 1 July 1999, after 364 appearances and 66 goals for Liverpool, McManaman transferred to La Liga club Real Madrid as Guus Hiddink's last signing (before being sacked, and while the club was under president Lorenzo Sanz).
-Before McManaman arrived, the club was described as undergoing a management and debt crisis and Raúl told the press, "The dressing room is a cesspit of lies, treachery and whispers ...
-I feel sorry for new players like Steve McManaman coming into the club.
-If McManaman thinks he is coming to one of the world's top clubs then he has made a big mistake."

-According to The Independent, "as Steve McManaman was unveiled at a press conference at the Bernabeu stadium, a mile up the road Clarence Seedorf was explaining his part in a dressing-room altercation with Fernando Hierro...The Madrid newspapers had carried a word-by-word and blow-by-blow account of the spat that morning.
-Pitched unwittingly into the mayhem, McManaman must feel as if he has left the Spice Boys for Oasis."
-The club had appointed John Toshack as its new coach and had already been forced to sell key players like Predrag Mijatović, Davor Šuker and Christian Panucci due to mounting debt, while Seedorf was later released shortly after McManaman arrived.
+On 1 July 1999, after making 364 appearances and scoring 66 goals for Liverpool, McManaman transferred to La Liga club Real Madrid as Guus Hiddink's last signing for the club.
+The transfer came before the dismissal of Hiddink and also came while the club was under president Lorenzo Sanz.
+Prior to the arrival of McManaman, Real Madrid was described as undergoing a management and debt crisis.
+Forward Raúl told the press that the dressing room was "a cesspit of lies, treachery and whispers" and commented that he felt "sorry for new players like Steve McManaman coming into the club".
+Raúl added that "[if] McManaman thinks he is coming to one of the world's top clubs then he has made a big mistake."
+Previously, Real Madrid had appointed John Toshack as its new coach and had been obliged to sell influential players such as Predrag Mijatović, Davor Šuker and Christian Panucci due to mounting debt, while Clarence Seedorf was later released shortly after McManaman arrived.

-McManaman's arrival saw him become only the second English player to ever play for the club, after Laurie Cunningham had played for them in the 1980s.
-He became the first-ever player from the Premier League to move to play for Madrid and was also the most high-profile English footballer to move to Spanish football since Gary Lineker had moved to Barcelona from Everton in 1986.
-When McManaman first arrived, he admitted an initial struggle with loneliness, and spoke at the time of retired former Liverpool player Michael Robinson being his mentor (having also moved to Spain to play football followed by a media career there).
+McManaman's transfer saw him become only the second English player to ever play for the club after Laurie Cunningham had played for them in the 1980s.
+He became the first-ever player from the Premier League to move to play for Madrid and was also the most high-profile English footballer to move for Spanish football since Gary Lineker had moved to Barcelona from Everton in 1986.
+When McManaman first arrived, he admitted an initial struggle with loneliness, and spoke at the time of retired former Liverpool player Michael Robinson being his mentor.
+Robinson had likewise moved to Spain to play football and had cultivated a media career there.